Cambridge Net Zero Action Plan

 The activities for this action are currently on track.

 In January 2023, with the adoption of the 5-year NZAP update SMART goals were assigned to Action 1.1.
-In FY24, staff launched two programs, Electrify Cambridge and a financing pilot program with BlocPower.

 Custom Retrofit Program for Residential and Small Commercial